-The Vermillion River Watershed works to protect and restore surface water and groundwater quality and natural resources in the largest watershed in the Minneapolis-St. Paul metropolitan area.
-The watershed drains 335 square miles in Dakota and Scott counties.
+The Vermillion River Watershed is the largest watershed in the Minneapolis-St. Paul seven-county metropolitan area.
+The watershed drains 335 square miles in Dakota, Goodhue, and Scott counties.

-The Vermillion River Headwaters emerge in New Market Township, Scott County.
-The Vermillion River main stem travels 35 miles from west to east, joined by four major tributaries (North Creek, Middle Creek, South Creek, and South Branch) and many unnamed minor tributaries.
+The river’s headwaters emerge in New Market Township, Scott County.
+The Vermillion River main stem travels 35 miles west to east, joined by four major tributaries (North Creek, Middle Creek, South Creek, and South Branch) and many unnamed minor tributaries.
 The watershed includes 49 miles of Minnesota Department of Natural Resources-designated trout streams.
 The river flows into the Mississippi River near the cities of Hastings and Red Wing.
+(What is a watershed?)

-We partner with these cities, townships, and other stakeholders to invest in capital improvement projects.
-We conduct extensive monitoring to analyze and track physical, chemical, and biological water quality parameters.
-We implement the Watershed Plan by adopting Standards and Rules and help local governments apply them.
-And, our outreach and communication program informs, educates, and engages people in active environmental stewardship.
+At the VRWJPO, we partner with our communities to invest in watershed improvement projects.
+We conduct extensive monitoring to analyze water quality and quantity.
+We implement our Watershed Plan by adopting standards and help local governments apply them, and we inform, educate, and engage people in environmental stewardship.